openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification defines the concept of a Client Identifier Scheme that indicates how the Wallet is supposed to interpret the Client Identifier and associated data in the process of Client identification, authentication, and authorization.
 The Client Identifier Scheme enables deployments of this specification to use different mechanisms to obtain and validate metadata of the Verifier beyond the scope of [@!RFC6749].
 The term Client Identifier Scheme is used since the Verifier is acting as an OAuth 2.0 Client.

 The Client Identifier Scheme is a string that MAY be communicated by the Verifier in a prefix within the `client_id` parameter in the Authorization Request.
-A fallback to pre-registered clients as in [@!RFC6749] remains in place as a default mechanism in case no Client Identifier Scheme was provided.
+A fallback to pre-registered Clients as in [@!RFC6749] remains in place as a default mechanism in case no Client Identifier Scheme was provided.
 A certain Client Identifier Scheme may require the Verifier to sign the Authorization Request as means of authentication and/or pass additional parameters and require the Wallet to process them.

 ### Syntax